leejoonli/expense-tracker/README.md

 - Improve the expense edit so user doesn't have to input date in specific format.
 - Add more details for each expense.
 - Adjust navigation stack to trigger rerenders and have the most up to date data from api.
+- Deploy to Netlify for possible easier viewing experience.

 ## Contribution Guidelines